AAbbey01/AAbbey01/README.md

 - 👋 Hi, I’m @AAbbey01
 - 👀 I’m interested in Coding and Cybersecurity!
-- 🌱 I’m currently Loving Rust
+- 🦀 I’m currently Loving Rust
+   -  🔍 I'm currently Exploring Rust for IoT
+- 🌱 Actively Developing A GroupMe Bot
 <!--- 💞️ I’m looking to collaborate on ...--->
 📫 How to reach me
   - Email: aabbey1@binghamton.edu
-  - unsafe_bst email: unsafe.binary.adm@gmail.com

 <!---